cp317/Study_Finder_Express_app/README.md

 https://www.youtube.com/watch?v=-u-j7uqU7sI&list=PL6gx4Cwl9DGBMdkKFn3HasZnnAqVjzHn_

 3. You will also need MySQL.
 You will need to create the database yourself and the approapriate tables as the migration files are not ready yet.

+4. Will need to implement firebase database instead of mysql.